yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/transactions-overview.md

 ### Hybrid Logical Clocks

-YugabyteDB uses **Hybrid Logical Clocks**.
-HLC’s solve the problem by combining physical time clocks that are coarsely synchronized using NTP with Lamport clocks that track causal relationships.
+YugabyteDB uses **Hybrid Logical Clocks (HLCs)**.
+HLCs solve the problem by combining physical time clocks that are coarsely synchronized using NTP with Lamport clocks that track causal relationships.

 Each node in a YugabyteDB cluster first computes its HLC.
 HLC is represented as a (physical time component, logical component) tuple.
 HLCs generated on any node are strictly monotonic, and are compared as a tuple.
 When comparing two HLCs, the physical time component takes precedence over the logical component.